telerik/fiddler-everywhere-docs/capture-traffic/capture-from-remote-pc.md

 ## Configuring Other Generic Devices (Manual Setup)

 You can manually configure both the Fiddler Everywhere and the remote device.
-Notice that the instructions below apply only to remote devices that allow configuring manual proxy and installing the Fiddler CA (certificate authority).
+Notice that the instructions below apply only to remote devices that allow configuring manual proxy and installing the Fiddler certificate authority (CA).

 1. [Prepare Fiddler Everywhere host for capturing remote traffic](#configuring-the-fiddler-everywhere-host).